MalwareLab150/45.exe-/README.md

 45.exe is a trojan made by MalwareLab150 aka 2.0.
 Made in C# but the MBR is a kernel made in C and Assembly (Os Dev).
+How to run the kernel?
+Download QEMU, Press next,next,next etc.. and then open cmd and type : cd "C:\Program Files\qemu" then type qemu-system-i386 -kernel "filename.bin(the path of the bin file)"
 Payloads?
 I'm too bored to write every payload so go head and watch the video :